ololabs/olo-serve-gtm-templates/README.md

 ### 3. Add platform variables (optional)

-If you want to track Serve web and Serve Mobile events separately, you need to route data from GTM to more than one Google Analytics account.
+If you want to track Serve web and Serve App events separately, you need to route data from GTM to more than one Google Analytics account.
 This is covered in more detail under [Add Tags](#5-add-tags), but a prerequisite is to add variables to differentiate between platform.
 These variables key off device information exposed by Serve.

 ![GTM variables](./images/manual/3.1.png)